Andreansx/Networking-lab/projects/13-school-network/readme.md

 I do not have any kind of confirmation that the AP worked after the lightning strike.

 And I do not want to make such assumtions but it's just that the AP seems pretty fried to me.
-I hope that it is not, but those two things just make me really confused about whereas is it working or not.
+I hope that it is not, but those two things just make me really confused about wheter is it working or not.

 ![ap](./ap.JPEG)